aksfintechwork-rgb/Infinity_App/QUALITY_CHECK_REPORT.md

 **Date**: November 6, 2025
 **Platform**: Team Communication Platform
 **Testing Status**: IN PROGRESS
-**Critical Issues Found**: 1
+**Critical Issues Found**: 1 (FIXED ✅)

 ---

 ## Executive Summary

 A comprehensive quality check was initiated to test all features of the SUPREMO TRADERS LLP team communication platform.
-During testing, a **critical bug** was discovered in the messaging system that prevents the platform from being production-ready.
-This bug causes messages to appear in incorrect conversations, which is a fundamental flaw that affects data integrity and user trust.
+During testing, a **critical bug** was discovered and **FIXED** ✅ in the messaging system.
+The bug caused messages to appear in incorrect conversations, affecting data integrity.
+The root cause was identified and resolved with architect approval.

 ---